-Orius is the larger of the two continents.
+Orius is the larger of the two continents on Terranis.
 Roughly crescent shaped, it stretches over a thousand miles from the Bloodlands to northern Doramor.
 As it nearly reaches both poles, it features a diverse range of climates (Diverse for Terranis, anyway).
 Southern Korneth and northern Doramor tend to have stronger winters and milder summers, while Saernis, almost straddling the equator, remains fairly pleasant for most of the year.

 The eastern continent is home to three of the Five Powers: Korneth, Saernis, and Doramor.
 While Korneth and Doramor each have a primary port city through which goods flow across the Inner Sea to Occidus, Saernis lacks such a city and thus conducts most of its trade over land to its neighbors.
-Although the over-water distance across the Outer Ocean is roughly equal, there is little trade between the continents in that direction.
+Although the over-water distance across the Outer Ocean to Occidus is roughly equal, there is little trade between the continents in that direction.
 Doramor’s only port city on its eastern coast, Eastmarch, is only half the size of Landsbury, with a steady trickle of ships going between it, Kaldoris, and Hassidia.
 For Korneth and Saernis, the distances involved are simply too great to be worthwhile.

 Of notable geographic features, the Dunkelwald in Korneth is, by far, the largest forest on Terranis.
 Several hundred miles across, it boasts some of the largest trees in the world, and its canopy stays thick and shadowy for most of the year, lending it the name.
 At some point, considerable numbers of monsters came to inhabit the forest, leaving its reaches a dangerous place to wander alone or even in small groups.